 By Durin Chappe

-Durin Chappe is a carpenter and occasional writer.
-He lives with his family in the shadow of Schoodic Mountain.
+Durin Chappe is a carpenter and occasional writer who lives with his family in the shadow of Schoodic Mountain in Downeast Maine.